Inald/Frogger-Refactoring-2019/README.md

 ### Other Additions:
 ~~~~
 1) Frogger Lives added
-2) Made WetTurtle extend Turtle instead of Actor
-3) Encapsulated fields especially those used for tests
-4) CSS added to alerts and buttons
+2) CSS added to alerts and buttons
+3) Highscore at the end of each round sorted (descending)
 ~~~~
 ## Refactoring
 ### Maven